Vipassana: The Art of Living

 Related book- The Art of Living, Vipassana Meditation as taught by S.N.
 Goenka, William Hart (Amazon link)

-(Udemy link for Vipassana meditation- if not discounted, put in wishlist and wait for discounted price)
+(Udemy link for Vipassana meditation- if not discounted or a subscriber, put in wishlist and wait for discounted price)

 Vipassana meditation as I understood and practiced it there during a 10 day retreat is as follows (adapted for self practice):